The 25 best Nirvana covers

 1. Charles Bradley & the Menahan Street Band, "Stay Away" (2011)

-Indefatigable soul lifer Charles Bradley drags Nirvana screaming and crying back to the mid-'60s, the era when Otis Redding was doing hard-driving covers of rock bands like the Beatles and the Stones.
+Indefatigable soul lifer Charles Bradley drags Nirvana screaming and crying back to the mid-'60s, the era when Otis Redding was doing hard-driving covers of rock bands like the Beatles and the Rolling Stones.
 Rearranged with Brooklyn's retro crew Menahan Street Band — whose sound is authentic enough to be sampled by Jay-Z, Kendrick Lamar, and Eminem — Bradley brought unique warmth to a song soaked in alienation.